 5 notable graduates from Sacramento State

-Flip that tassle to the left, it’s graduation season.
+Flip that tassle to the left, you’re an alum now.

 Stingers up for all the graduating Hornets. | Photo by SACtoday staff